matevz-kovacic/active-model/sol-execbench-094/README.md

 The campaign explored ten distinct lines of attack on the kernel.
 Most were refuted, and refutations mattered as much as wins, because each one redirected the search: every refuted idea was closed with a measured runtime change and an identified mechanism, and none was retried without new evidence.
 The list itself is withheld while the benchmark is contested.

-## Workload specialization
+## Workload heterogeneity

-A turning point was recognizing that the 16 benchmark workloads occupy different performance regimes, and that no single kernel topology was optimal across them.
-The final solution routes each workload to the implementation that measured fastest for it.
+A turning point was recognizing that different benchmark regimes had different bottlenecks.
+The final solution therefore does not assume that one optimization strategy is uniformly best.

 ## Measurement discipline

 Near the top of a leaderboard, noise masquerades as progress — and automated kernel optimization has already produced headline speedups that turned out to be artifacts of the evaluation harness rather than real work.
 The campaign used repeated same-machine measurements, per-workload attribution, measured noise floors, rejection of improvements that did not clear noise, and repeated evaluation of final candidates before submission.

-One finding is worth stating explicitly: the official evaluator's run-to-run variation is a **global per-run bias** (~15e-6, with 14 of 16 workloads moving together), not per-workload jitter — so any single-run improvement below ~20e-6 is meaningless.
+We characterized the evaluator's run-to-run variation and required candidate improvements to clear the measured noise floor before treating them as real.
 The published results were reproduced across independent official evaluations.

 This is also why the campaign did not stop when it first took the lead. **#1 was reached 3.4 hours into the steered phase; the remaining ~13 hours produced no change in rank.** They raised the margin over the previous leader from +0.000013 to +0.000071 — converting a result inside evaluator noise into one comfortably outside it.

-None of the scores on this page are self-reported.
-They are the scores **measured** and shown by **NVIDIA's SOL-ExecBench** leaderboard.
+All leaderboard claims and submitted scores on this page are measured by NVIDIA's SOL-ExecBench evaluator.
+The ≈#8 autonomous result is explicitly identified as a local measurement and was never submitted.

 ## Outcome